bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 such as `mycdnsubdomain.fictional-cdn.com` (note fictional-cdn.com is not a valid CDN provider at the time of this writing).
-Now that you have configured your CDN server, you need to tell browsers to use your CDN to grab assets instead of your Rails server directly.
-You can do this by configuring Rails to set your CDN as the asset host instead of using a relative path.
-To set your asset host in Rails, you need to set `config.action_controller.asset_host` in `config/environments/production.rb`:
+Now that you have configured your CDN server, you need to tell browsers to use your CDN to grab assets instead of your Quails server directly.
+You can do this by configuring Quails to set your CDN as the asset host instead of using a relative path.
+To set your asset host in Quails, you need to set `config.action_controller.asset_host` in `config/environments/production.rb`:

 ```ruby